Modern Slavery Statement

 Future Developments

-- Continue to enhance our Supplier Code of Conduct to better reflect our commitments to D, E&I IED and further embed our Values within the supply chain.
+- Continue to enhance our Supplier Code of Conduct to further embed our Values and reflect our commitments to inclusion, equality and diversity.

-- Strictly prohibiting business relationships with any organisation found to be involved in modern slavery or human trafficking.
+- Continue to strictly prohibit business relationships with any organisation found to be involved in modern slavery or human trafficking.

 Our commitment